The Navigation API: Intercepting Browser Navigations

 }

 The key on each entry is used for traverseTo().
 The id is stable across page loads for the same entry.
+When a handler is running inside event.intercept(), the user might navigate again before the handler finishes.
+The Navigation API provides an AbortSignal through the handler’s controller parameter so you can cancel in-flight work:

-Aborting an Intercepted Navigation
+Aborting an intercepted navigation

 Your intercept handler receives an AbortSignal you can use to cancel async work if the user navigates away before it finishes: